EveJoyceStudent/edable-donors/README.md

 ## How to Deploy Frontend

-Step 1: Go to front-end/ folder.
+Step 1: Navigate to the 'front-end' folder.

-Step 2: Make sure you have nodeJS installed
+Step 2: Make sure you have nodeJS installed (you may do this at: https://nodejs.org/en/ )

-Step 3: Run Npm Install
+Step 3: Run 'npm install'

-Step 4: Run Npm Build
+Step 4: Run 'npm build'

-A dist folder will be created, feel free to delpoy that onto a service.
+A 'dist' folder will be created, feel free to delpoy that onto your desired service

 ## How to Deploy Backend
-Step 1: Go to back-end/
+Step 1: Navigate to the 'back-end' folder

-Step 2: Make sure you have nodeJS installed
+Step 2: Make sure you have nodeJS installed (you may do this at: https://nodejs.org/en/ )

-Step 3: Run Npm Install
+Step 3: Run 'npm install'

-Step 4: Look up the process on how to deploy nodejs api on your preferred service.
+Step 4: Look up the process on how to deploy a nodeJS api on your preferred service.

 Example : Azure has drop in and extension so you would use the extension or zip api and drop.